-Looking forward with the Fed continuing its aggressive attitude towards interest rates to keep inflation down we can expect rates to rise.
-The Mortgage Reports Article However since the fed has already laid out this plan of increases, mortgage markets may have already factored this into their adjusted rates blunting the impact for the rest of the year and leading to smaller increases.
+Looking forward to the Fed continuing its aggressive attitude towards interest rates to keep inflation down, we can expect rates to rise.
+(The Mortgage Reports Article).
+However since the Fed has already laid out this plan of increases, mortgage markets may have already factored this into their adjusted rates blunting the impact for the rest of the year and leading to smaller increases.

 House Prices Remain High

-Fear of further rate increases could lead to an urgent rush before rates rise further coupled with reduced inventory will most likely be key to a continued high level of pricing.
+Fear of more rate increases could lead to an urgent rush before rates rise further, which, coupled with reduced inventory, will most likely be key to continued high prices within the real estate market industry.